antjpcdrogas/chatGPTVoiceDiscBot/README.md

 ## Features

 - Uses official Discord and OpenAI modules
-- Continuous conversation in the same session
+- Continuous conversation in the same session(removed due to high token usage)
 - prompts by Voice
 - Replies by Voice
 - Works with multiple languages